atracy23/GitLab/README.md

 ---

 ## Current Task: Clone Repository
+To collaborate with one another on this project, we will each need to have a local copy of the repository to store our work in.
+We will start the exercise by performing a *clone* of the repository.

 ### Member Who Must Complete: Everyone
 *Reminder: The steps in this exercise must be completed in order.
 Please do not proceed past the step currently shown in this README.*